Your tone of voice matters

 3. Inadequate Training

 Many customer service hotlines use guidelines for the employee to understand how to communicate with customers.
 However, these are just guidelines.
-When guidelines turn into scripts and the employee is following a word for word format, their tone of voice and choice of words will sound robotic.
-Customers love to feel valued and having a personal connection with them is key, when scripts are involved, an employee will sound like a recording and disinterested from the conversation, instead of being personalized.
-A way to fix this is to strictly use guidelines as guidelines, instead of a script, so the conversation can sound much more personal.
+When guidelines turn into scripts and the employee is following a word-for-word format, their tone of voice and choice of words will sound robotic.
+Customers love to feel valued and having a personal connection with them is key.
+When scripts are involved an employee will sound like a recording and disinterested in the conversation instead of being personalized.
+A way to fix this is to strictly use guidelines as guidelines instead of a script so the conversation can sound much more personal.

 An employee’s tone of voice can influence how valued the customer feels and whether they will be purchasing your product or service in the future.
 Hopefully, these flaws and errors regarding the customer service industry can help you fix or enhance your customer service in the future!